apache/mxnet/docs/tutorials/python/linear-regression.md

 ```

 Once we have the data ready, we need to put it into an iterator and specify
-parameters such as `batch_size` and `shuffle`. `batch_size` determines the amount
+parameters such as `batch_size` and `shuffle`. `batch_size` specifies the number
-of data the iterator feeds during each time and `shuffle` tells whether or not to shuffle  input data.
+of examples shown to the model each time we update its parameters and `shuffle`
+tells the iterator to randomize the order in which examples are shown to the model.

 ```python